Naples International Airport: Recent developments

-In June 2005, Eurofly began seasonal service to New York City using Airbus A330s.
-This was the airport's first transatlantic flight.
+In June 2005, Eurofly began seasonal services to New York City using Airbus A330s; this was the airport's first transatlantic flight.
 In 2010, the airline merged with Meridiana to form Meridiana Fly, which maintained the route.
-The service ceased in 2017 ahead of Meridiana Fly's rebranding as Air Italy.
+The service ceased in 2017, ahead of Meridiana Fly's rebranding as Air Italy.
 In May 2019, United Airlines launched seasonal flights to Newark aboard a Boeing 767.
-Then in May 2024, Delta Air Lines launched seasonal flights from New York J.F.K, also with a 767, followed by American Airlines from Philadelphia with a 787 a month later.